-- School of Applied Psychology

 - Department of French

 - Department of German

-- Department of Government

 - Department of Spanish, Portuguese and Latin American Studies

 - Department of Italian

 - School of Law

-- Department of Mathematics
+- Department of Mathematical Sciences

 - Department of Modern Irish

-- Department of Statistics

 - School of Asian Studies

-- School of Food and Nutritional Sciences

 Any comments on the material in this handbook or suggestions for future additional material would be most welcome to the Cork University Business School Office.
 The guidelines on presentation and referencing of student assignments is based upon a similar one prepared by Dr Terry Cradden, University of Ulster 1998.